ePages-de/epages-docs/_posts/2017/2017-05-09-how-to-successfully-run-a-company-tech-blog.md

 Every blog post we publish, we also share on our [epagesdevs Twitter](https://twitter.com/epagesdevs) channel and encourage our colleagues and followers to engage in the sharing fun.
 To increase our readership, we not only tweet about our latest blog post publications but also promote articles from the archives, publish our [job openings](https://developer.epages.com/devjobs) or retweet other relevant content for our followers.
-Twitter is the most suitable social media platform when it comes to getting engaged with the developer community.
+[Twitter](https://twitter.com/) is the most suitable social media platform when it comes to getting engaged with the developer community.

 Yet, you should not underestimate the additional workload that the maintenance of a Twitter account implies.
 Statistically, about [92% of companies](https://www.brandwatch.com/blog/44-twitter-stats-2016/) send out a tweet more than once a day.
-To engage with and keep our followers up-to-date, we tweet about *five times* per day via our [ePagesDevs account](https://twitter.com/epagesdevs) - and this even on the weekends.
+To engage with and keep our followers up-to-date, we tweet about *five times* per day - and this even on the weekends.

 ## Using Twitter tools

 But of course we do not work on our holy weekends {% emoji wink %}.
 So, thank god for Social Media tools!
 Most of our tweets are planned about a week ahead.
-In order to do so we use the planning and analytics tool [buffer](https://buffer.com/app).
+In order to do so, we use the planning and analytics tool [buffer](https://buffer.com/app).
 When first connecting our Twitter account to buffer, it automatically calculated which time schedule would be best to maximize reaching out to and engaging with our followers.
 Buffer also analyzes which posts performed best and which did not.